siangernlow/tp/docs/UserGuide.md

 </div>

 Examples:
-* `list l/locations` followed by `deleteLocation 2` deletes the 2nd location in the displayed location list.
+* `list l/locations` followed by `deleteLocation 2` deletes the 2nd location in the displayed locations list.
-* `deleteLocation idl/L123` deletes the location with the ID L123.
+* `deleteLocation idl/L123A` deletes the location with the Id L123A.

 #### Deleting a visit